nginx-architects/nginx-se-challenge/README.md

 The following is minimum addtions to be configured:

 * HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
-Configure NGINX PLus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver
+Configure NGINX PLus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. `Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
+    * What are some TLS Best practices that should be considered here?
-* HTTP to HTTPS redirect service for `www2.example.com`, i.e. Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver
+* HTTP to HTTPS redirect service for `www2.example.com`, i.e. `Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
 * Enable [keepalive connections](https://www.nginx.com/blog/http-keepalives-and-web-performance/) to upstream servers.
-How would you confirm this?
+    * How would you test and confirm this has been enabled?

 #### Extra Credits